This page covers the following topics:

 Domain ownership can take many forms in CNS.

 A domain can be owned by both an external address (one that is accessed with a private key) or an internal address (i.e.: a smart contract).
 Managing domains with smart contracts opens up many new ways to structure ownership.
 For example, domain management could be governed by a multi-signature wallet or it could be equally shared among a group of administrators.
 These are two simple examples but there are many more possibilities.

 Subdomains are subject to the same set of rules as second-level domains in CNS.
 Subdomains can be transferred or burned by both a direct owner and a domain zone owner (i.e. parent domain owner).
 Only a direct domain owner can set a

 Resolver address and manage domain records.

-Such an ownership model might not be suitable for every user.
+Such an ownership model might not be suitable for every member.
 One may want to mint subdomains that are irrevocable and can be transferred only by a direct owner – this and other models are possible if a domain zone is owned by a smart contract.
 For more details on alternative ownership models, see the section below.

 Using Solidity smart contracts allows many new ways to manage subdomains.
 One of these ways is to use the

 DomainZoneController smart contract, which is supported by the Unstoppable Domains team.

 DomainZoneController implements a model of ownership where subdomains can be managed only by their owners.
 Minting subdomains can be performed using whitelisted accounts which can be added or removed by the smart contract administrators.